Here we explain the sequence from constructing rigs using CBOX to completing the preparations for creating animations.

 The transfer of the weight maps from the weight mesh to the mesh item is done with world coordinates.
 Bind must be executed with the weight mesh and mesh item overlapping in Setup Mode.

-Bind can transfer multiple weights in one operation by selecting multiple mesh items.
+Bind can transfer multiple weights in one operation by selecting multiple mesh items. - We review the deformation.

 We check that the weight transfer was executed as planned by moving the rig.
 Adjust the rig functionality as required.